 We found 50 chiropractors near Machesney Park, IL.

 Dr. Susie Briggs specializes in chiropractic and practices in Rockford, IL.
 Patient ratings for Dr. Briggs average 4.5 stars out of 5.
-Dr. Briggs is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

-Dr. Sam Chin practices chiropractic in Schaumberg, IL, Rockford, IL, and Schaumburg, IL.
-He is rated 4.5 stars out of 5 by his patients.
-Clinical interests for Dr. Chin include gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
-In addition to English, Dr. Chin speaks Chinese.
+Dr. Sam Chin's area of specialization is chiropractic.
+Patient reviews placed Dr. Chin at an average of 4.5 stars out of 5.
+His clinical interests include gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
+In addition to English, he speaks Chinese.

 Clinical interests: Gastrointestinal Problems, Menstrual Disorders, Cancer Supportive Care, Migraine, Infertility, ...
 (Read more)

-Dr. Raymond Jarek is a chiropractor.
-Dr. Jarek has received a 5.0 out of 5 star rating by his patients.
+Dr. Shawn Wallery's areas of specialization are chiropractic and neurology (brain & spinal cord disease).
 He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments